yext/answers-search-ui/README.md

   errorText: 'Unable To Use Location',
   // Optional, CSS selector of the button
   buttonSelector: '.js-yxt-GeoLocationFilter-button',
-  // OPtional, Css selector of the query input
+  // Optional, Css selector of the query input
   inputSelector: '.js-yxt-GeoLocationFilter-input',
   // Optional, if true, triggers a search on each change to a filter, default false
   searchOnChange: true,